 Do you have greenways and trails expertise, insights and case studies to share?
-The East Coast Greenway Alliance and our Summit Host Committee invite innovative, cutting-edge proposals for the 2020 Southeast Greenways & Trails Summit roundtables, breakout sessions, lightning rounds, and mobile workshops.
+The East Coast Greenway Alliance and our Summit Host Committee invite innovative, cutting-edge proposals for the Southeast Greenways & Trails Summit, April 1-4, 2020 in Jacksonville, FL.
 Topics should be relevant to the challenges and opportunities facing the active transportation movement.
 This summit will bring together professionals and students from many fields — planning, recreation, public health, transportation, and community development — to share best practices, strengthen networks, and influence trail and greenway development in the Southeast region.

 The Southeast Greenways & Trails Summit sessions will address questions such as:

 What role can greenways & trails play in climate resilience and adaptation efforts?
 How can they be part of the solution to helping lower emissions?